Benefits and challenges of shooting 360 video

-What also boosted the rise of this format around the same time was Facebook’s introduction of VR video to its platform.
+What also boosted the rise of this format around the same time as Facebook’s introduction of VR video to its platform.
 So the videos that you take with the Samsung Gear 360 or any 360 camera can now be easily uploaded to the platform, and shared with your friends.
 The platform even allowed for simple editing features such as; the starting point of view and the zoom level of the video.
 So if you were holding your camera backwards pointing the back lens forward it would not totally ruin the experience.

 People started using this format to produce videos that were completely immersive.
-You can literally view an entire seen like you are standing there, so the format was first mostly used for real estate agents wanting to showcase their properties which we now know as virtual tours.
+You can literally view an entire scene like you are standing there, so the format was first mostly used for real estate agents wanting to showcase their properties which we now know as virtual tours.
 Of course, as people played around with these cameras, other casual uses for the format were introduced.
-Including displaying live VR video of an events, having a round table discussion or podcast with the 360 camera being center shot to take video of all of the guests.
+Including displaying live VR video of an event, having a round table discussion or podcast with the 360 camera being center shot to take a video of all of the guests.
 People even started using them for their kids’ birthday parties and casual vlogging.

 360 cameras also allow users to shoot regular 2D videos in a format that was not possible without a 360 camera.
 There’s a mode called ‘little planet’ which is achieved by using both lenses of the camera in one 2D shot while fully zoomed out making the person shooting the video look like they’re sitting or walking on a little planet.
-On the other hand, if you use the same format while fully zoomed in on an object or person, a shot named ‘inverted little planet’ it would make your surroundings into a circle in the center of the frame and any objects in that shot will be on the edge of that circle.
+On the other hand, if you use the same format while fully zoomed in on an object or person, a shot named ‘inverted little planet’ would make your surroundings into a circle in the center of the frame and any objects in that shot will be on the edge of that circle.

-360 cameras work by taking two videos from the two fish-eye lenses that are mounted opposite each other and each fish eye lens takes in video or photo shot of a complete surround image from one side.
+360 cameras work by taking two videos from the two fish-eye lenses that are mounted opposite each other and each fish eye lens takes in video or photo shoot of a complete surround image from one side.
 Think of it like a panorama shot that’s fully horizontal and vertical at the same time.
 The shots from both of these lenses are combined via software or “stitched” together to create a complete 360 shot, and this can be done for a single photo or video.

 The nature of these shots also means that any equipment you use to attach the camera to such as a tripod, head mount or even a drone will be visible in the shot.
-With editing software, this can object can be covered or even removed, though removing it will require editing each frame and is a complex procedure.
+With software, this can object can be covered or even removed, though removing it will require editing each frame and is a complex procedure.

-In addition, The VR video format also brings another challenge.
+In addition, the VR video format also brings another challenge.
 How do you make a VR video entertaining and not boring?
-We are used to taking video of where the action is happening, if you are pointing a regular camera you are looking to record the action happening, everything around this is usually still, or not important.
+We are used to taking video of where the action is happening, if you are pointing to a regular camera you are looking to record the action happening, everything around this is usually still, or not important.
 This challenge was taken by a few professional studios and they’ve created scenes that force the user to look around their environment.
-Usually these are professionally recorded short films where the action happens all around you and the camera is placed in the center.
+Usually, these are professionally recorded short films where the action happens all around you and the camera is placed in the center.
 This shot format is called POV or point of view and in most cases assumes that you, the viewer are part of the experience.
 Actors will ask you to look behind you or walk around the shot forcing you to look around to view the story completely.